jrnd-io/jr-kafka-connect-source/README.md

 #### Custom templates for keys

-Connector can be configured to produce keys and objects serialized using Avro.
-In this example a JR connector job using a custom template will be instantiated and produce 5 new random messages to _customer_full_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Avro_ schema.
-Keys are created using a custom template, using the _Confluent Schema Registry_ to register the _Avro_ schema.
+In this example a JR connector job using a custom template for values will be instantiated and produce 5 new random messages to _customer_full_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Avro_ schema.
+Message keys are also created using a custom template, using the _Confluent Schema Registry_ to register the _Avro_ schema.

 Template definition is loaded from file _/tmp/customer-template.json_ existing on Kafka Connect Worker nodes.